woocommerce/woocommerce/readme.txt

 * Fix - Removed Sidebar Login Widget.
 Use http://wordpress.org/extend/plugins/sidebar-login/ instead.
 A potential security issue was found regarding logging of passwords (since GET was used instead of POST).
 Sidebar Login 2.5 resolves this and the widget has been removed from WC to prevent needing to maintain two (virtually identical) codebases.
 * Localization - Added indian rupees
 * Localization - Updated French translation by absoluteweb
-* Localization - Updated Brazilian translaction by Claudio Sanches
+* Localization - Updated Brazilian translation by Claudio Sanches
 * Localization - Updated Hungarian translation by béla.

 = 2.0.3 - 11/03/2013 =